feedpapers/limnopapers/README.md

 `limnopapers --browser`

-Manually approve tweeting of papers that came out prior to today:
+Manually approve posting of papers that came out prior to today:

 `limnopapers --interactive`

-Unsupervised tweeting of papers that came out prior to today:
+Unsupervised posting of papers that came out prior to today:

 `limnopapers --tweet`